You are using an outdated browser. Please upgrade your browser to improve your experience.

 coral fragments

-of +20 species produced by Mote in 2024 for upcoming reef restoration.
+of 192 species produced by Mote in 2025 for upcoming reef restoration.

 awarded for coral science, conservation & education

-by Mote's Protect Our Reefs grant program in 2024.
+by Mote's Protect Our Reefs grant program in 2025.

-juvenile Caribbean king crabs
+Caribbean king crabs genetically sequenced

 corals planted